 1. It is the right thing to do

-As of 2018, there are over 25 million people in the USA who are visually impaired, with a further 40 million people living with one disability or the other.
+As of 2018, over 25 million people in the USA are visually impaired, with a further 40 million people living with one disability or the other.
 As such, it is only sensible to make reasonable changes to your website to accommodate this population.

 2. You are legally required to be compliant